hoangvvo/benzene/docs/ws/PROTOCOL.md

 ## Client-server communication

-Each operation message has a `type` and `payload` field.
-An `id` field will present to identify different subscription operations.
+Each message has a `type` and `payload` field.
+An `id` field will present to identify different subscriptions.
 Every message should be JSON stringified (We only handle UTF-8 [RFC3629](https://tools.ietf.org/html/rfc3629) text).

 ### OperationMessage